Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Proposed Method

 \subsubsection{Two Examples}

-To visualize the algorithm, we present two examples that illustrate quite different cases.
-In the first example, suppose we draw 50 random samples from a uniform distribution on $[-5,10]$.
+To visualize the algorithm, we present two examples that illustrate different cases.
+In the first example, suppose we draw 50 random samples from a uniform distribution on $[-3,8]$ (Data I).
 In this case, the Huberized median is unlikely to lie at zero.
 The left panel of Figure \ref{fig:hubermized_median} shows the grid search results (black lines) with the kinks marked in red, all of which lie exactly on the constructed grid.
-Since the Huberized median is located away from zero, the zero-crossing of $f'(c)$ also occurs away from zero.
-Thus, introducing a penalty term with $\lambda=1$ does not boost the location of the optimal solution close to zero.
+Because the Huberized median is located away from zero, the zero-crossing of $F'(c)$ also occurs away from zero.
+Consequently, introducing an elastic net penalty term with $\lambda=3$ and $\alpha=0.5$ does not shrink the optimal solution toward zero.

-In the second example, we consider 50 random samples from a $t$-distribution with 4 degrees of freedom.
-Aside from a few outliers, most observations are symmetrically distributed, so the Huberized median is likely to fall near zero.
-The right panel of Figure \ref{fig:hubermized_median} displays the results using the same representation as in the first example, with all kinks again lying exactly on the constructed grid.
-Unlike the previous case, however, since the median is close to zero, adding the penalty term with $\lambda=5$ shifts the solution so that the zero-crossing occurs at zero.
+In the second example, we consider 100 random samples from a $t$-distribution with 4 degrees of freedom (Data II).
+Aside from a few outliers, most observations are symmetrically distributed; thus, the Huberized median is likely to fall near zero.
+The right panel of Figure \ref{fig:hubermized_median} displays the results using the same representation as the first example, with all kinks again lying exactly on the constructed grid.
+Compared to Data I, these samples exhibit larger values.
+Even in this case, however, adding the Lasso penalty term with $\lambda=5$ ($\alpha=0$) shrinks the solution exactly to zero.